wmcbrine/tivoremote/README.txt

 CC -- Closed-caption menu; now uses discrete commands for this purpose
       instead of the Info-Down-etc. sequence used in older versions.

-Vid. -- A menu of options to change the output video mode.
+Vid  -- A menu of options to change the output video mode.
 Note that
         these actually change the options set in Settings > Video > Video Output Format.
 They may or may not change the current video mode!
 Also, the list of codes has not been updated to include 1080p modes.
 Use with caution.

-Mcr. -- A menu of macros (multi-code sequences).
+Mcr  -- A menu of macros (multi-code sequences).
 "Clock" sends
         Select-Play-Select-9-Select, to toggle the on-screen clock.
         "SPS30" sends Select-Play-Select-3-0-Select, to change the
-        behavior of the Advance/Skip button between the default mode and 30-second skip.
+        behavior of the Advance button between the default mode and 30-second skip.
 These should be used during playback of a recording, not LiveTV.

-Skip -- Also known as "Advance" and "the button with an arrow pointing
+Adv  -- Advance, also known as "the button with an arrow pointing to a
-        to a line".
+        line".
 This is your 30-second skip/slip or catch-up button, also used to enter the dash for OTA channels.

 A/B/C/D -- The multicolored buttons found on the latest TiVo remotes.